- What are infections and who is at risk?

 - To learn more

-Risk factors that mean infections could be serious
+What are the risk factors that mean infections could be serious?

 - Are in the hospital when your fever starts

 - Have other serious illnesses